pocomane/retro-console-games/README.md

-The Legend of Zelda - Link's Awakening DX              ; 3 The Legend of Zelda - Oracle of Ages                   ; 9 The Legend of Zelda - Oracle of Seasons                ; 6 The grinch
+The Legend of Zelda - Link's Awakening DX              ; 3 The Legend of Zelda - Oracle of Ages                   ; 9 The Legend of Zelda - Oracle of Seasons                ; 6 The grinch                                             ; ?
-Titeuf                                                 ; 34
 Toki Tori
 Tomb Raider                                            ; 44
 Tomb Raider - Curse of the Sword
 Trip World                                             ; 16
-Wacky races                                            ; 50
+Wacky races
 Wario Land 2                                           ; 10
 Wario Land 3                                           ; 4
 Warlocked